Vis-Nova-Labs/DappNodePackage-Arbitrum-Nitro/README.md

-# Arbitrum Nitro Full Node for DappNode
+# Arbitrum Nitro Full Node for Dappnode

-This repo allows you to run a Aribtrum full node on [Dappnode](https://dappnode.io).
+This repo allows you to run a Aribtrum full node on [Dappnode](https://dappnode.com).
 I (0xAtum) will support this repo until Dappnode's team decides to support it officially.

 ## Installation Prerequisites

 You'll need access to synced ETH node.
 No need to host it yourself, but if you do, you'll need a full Ethereum Mainnet Stack (Both Execution and Consensus Layer Clients) run locally.
 If you don't want to host a full stack Ethereum Node yourself be sure to update the ETH_RPC_URL in the Config Tab.
 By default it uses `http://geth.dappnode:8545`.

 ## Running an Arbitrum Nitro Node